thanhtunguet/thanhtunguet.github.io/_posts/2020-07-08-typescript-json-casting.md

 ---
-title: "Casting JSON to Strong Types in TypeScript Using Decorators"
+title: "TypeScript JSON Casting: Strong Typing with Decorators"
 date: 2020-07-08 00:01:00 +0700
-categories: ["Programming", "Javascript"]
+categories: ["Programming", "TypeScript"]
-tags: [Programming, Javascript, "Node.js"]
+tags: ["Programming", "TypeScript", "JSON", "Decorators", "Strong Typing"]
 pin: false
 ---

-> *"Can we get Java/C#-like runtime typing in JavaScript land?"*

-If you’ve worked with strongly typed languages like Java or C#, you’re used to **type-safe deserialization** — when JSON is mapped to class instances, all fields automatically cast to their correct types.
-You write `new User(json)` and everything *just works*.
-But in JavaScript and TypeScript, things aren't quite that clean.

----
+# TypeScript JSON Casting: Strong Typing with Decorators

+Working with JSON in TypeScript can be challenging due to its dynamic nature.
+This guide explores how to achieve strong typing for JSON deserialization using decorators, making your code more robust and maintainable.

-## ❗ The Problem: JSON Is Dynamically Typed
+## The Problem: JSON Is Dynamically Typed

-Imagine you're working with JSON data from a backend API:
+When working with JSON data from APIs, you often encounter type mismatches.
+For example:

 ```json
 {